FreeProving/free-compiler/doc/ProvingQuickCheckProperties.md

  - `(===) :: a -> a -> Property`
    Creates a property that tests whether the given arguments are structurally equal (i.e., `=` in Coq).
-   If the arguments have effects, they must have the same effect.
+   If the arguments have effects, it must be the same one.
    Since we do not require an `Eq` instance, you can even compare functions.

  - `(=/=) :: a -> a -> Property`